Hugo Chávez: United Socialist Party of Venezuela and domestic policy

 On 15 December 2006, Chávez publicly announced that those leftist political parties who had continually supported him in the Patriotic Pole would unite into one single, much larger party, the United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela, PSUV).
 In the speech which he gave announcing the PSUV's creation, Chávez declared that the old parties must "forget their own structures, party colours and slogans, because they are not the most important thing for the fatherland".

 Chávez had initially proclaimed that those leftist parties which chose to not dissolve into the PSUV would have to leave the government.
-Party membership rose to 5.7 million people by 2007, The United Nations' International Labour Organization expressed concern over some voters' being pressured to join the party.
+Party membership rose to 5.7 million people by 2007.
+The United Nations' International Labour Organization expressed concern over some voters' being pressured to join the party.

 On 28 December 2006, President Chávez announced that the government would not renew RCTV's broadcast license which expired on 27 May 2007, thereby forcing the channel to cease operations on that day.
 On 17 May 2007, the government rejected a plea made by RCTV to stop the TV station's forced shutdown.
 Thousands of protesters marching both against and in support of the government's decision remained on the streets in Caracas.
 Other marches took place in Maracaibo and Valencia.
 On 21 May 2007, hundreds of journalists and students marched in Caracas carrying a banner reading "S.O.S.
 Freedom of Expression".
 A few days later, on 25 May 2007, university students from the Universidad Católica Andrés Bello, the Universidad Simón Bolívar and the Universidad Central de Venezuela protested against the government's intentions.
 On 26 May, tens of thousands of protesters marched in support of RCTV to their headquarters.
-Since the week prior to the shutdown of RCTV, many individuals, international organizations and NGOs—including the OAS's Secretary General José Miguel Insulza and its Special Rapporteur for Freedom of Expression, the Inter American Press Association, Human Rights Watch, and the Committee to Protect Journalists,—have expressed concerns for freedom of the press following the shutdown.
+Since the week prior to the shutdown of RCTV, many individuals, international organizations and NGOs—including the OAS's Secretary General José Miguel Insulza and its Special Rapporteur for Freedom of Expression, the Inter American Press Association, Human Rights Watch, and the Committee to Protect Journalists— expressed concerns for freedom of the press following the shutdown.
 However, Secretary Insulza also stated that it was up to the Venezuelan courts to solve this dispute and that he believed that this was an administrative decision.